Diseases & Conditions

 Because osteosarcoma weakens the bone, some patients may develop pathologic bone fractures in the area of the tumor.

 Rarely, symptoms may occur due to metastasis, or spreading, of the tumor to sites other than bone.

-Your doctor will talk with you about your general health and medical history and ask about your symptoms.
-He or she will then examine the painful area, looking for:
+The doctor will talk with you about your general health and medical history and ask about your or your child's symptoms.
+They will then examine the painful area, looking for: